Nattie29/Capstone/README.md

 ### The Impact:
 The results of this project should raise awareness of air pollution and reduce the number of deaths of people by at least 1%, especially in the concerned areas.
 ### The Data:
-Dataset from WHO database (Air quality index, number of deaths by cause, pollution, dust, wildfire)
+Dataset from WHO database (Air quality index, number of deaths by cause, pollution, dust, wildfire).
 	Currently, I reference to datasets below.
-	•	Air quality index year 2000 – 2019 from WHO
+	•Air quality index year 2000 – 2019 from WHO
 	WHO.
 WHO Ambient Air Quality Database (update 2023).
 Version 6.0.
 Geneva, World Health Organization, 2023.
-	•	Number of deaths by cause year 2015 – 2019 from WHO
+	•Number of deaths by cause year 2015 – 2019 from WHO **Next step**
-	Next step
-	•	Study fact sheets and find some datasets about the causes of pollution and how they create bad air quality.
+	•Study fact sheets and find some datasets about the causes of pollution and how they create bad air quality.
-	The Alternative:
+	**The Alternative:**
 	Southeast Asia countries are faced with air pollution every year.
 People are aware of their health and many people reported that PM2.5 causes respiratory disease.

 ### Next step